AristurtleDev/building-2d-games-with-monogame/documentation/02_setting_up_your_development_environment.md

 > ```

 ### Install the MonoGame C# Templates
 The .NET SDk installation provides the default C# project templates, but it does not include the MonoGame templates.
-To install the MonOGame templates, open a command prompt or terminal and enter the following command
+To install the MonoGame templates, open a command prompt or terminal and enter the following command

 ```sh
 dotnet new install MonoGame.Templates.CSharp